ComputeAI/computeAI-integrations/jupyter/README.md

 Has all 22 TPCH queries for SF1 dataset in a filesystem.

 * tpcdsDemo

 Has all 99 TPCDS queries for SF1 dataset in a public S3 bucket.

+* tpcdsFileDataset

+Has all 99 TPCDS queries for SF1 dataset in a filesystem.